1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.md/markdown/document-post-in-privileged-mode.md

-# In document that allow posting don't set flat "Post (unpost) in privileged mode"
+# In document that require posting don't set flat "Post (unpost) in privileged mode"

-1.7.
-In all documents that require posting, the flags "Privileged mode when posting" and "Privileged mode when canceling posting" must be set, so you do not need to create roles that give rights to change registers subordinate to registrars.
+All documents that require posting must have the "Privileged mode for posting" and "Privileged mode for unposting" check boxes selected.
+Therefore it is not necessary to create roles that grant rights to change registers subordinate to recorders.

-Exception: documents intended for direct updating of register entries can be checked with access rights, but in this case it is necessary to provide roles that give rights to change registers.
+Exception: documents intended for direct adjustment of register records can be posted with access right verification, but in this case, it is necessary to include roles that grant rights to change registers.

 ## Noncompliant Solution